hgarza910/Top_grossing_movies_proj/README.md

 * Building a dashboard enhanced data visualization and allowed for effective communication of insights across movies and gross earnings.
 * Integration with a database management system provides opportunities for SQL testing and scalability of data storage.

+Overall, this project has provided valuable hands-on experience in data collection, data cleaning, exploratory data analysis, visualizations and databases.
+It has also offered insight into an industry that I have a deep passion for, giving me a deeper understanding to what goes into the commercial success.